mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 ANSWER="""
 ```

 The problem here is that the page contents are too large to fit in the prompt without overflowing the context of the LLM (I do not have access to the 32K version of GPT-4).

-The workaround chosen is iterative summarization of chunks and then a deduplication step.
+Langchain and other libraries provide a default implementation for this that do chunking with overlaps.
+I chose a slightly different strategy where I split the text into paragraph chunks and poerformed an iterative summarization on those chunks and then combined and deduplicated them in the end.

-The number of chunks needed can be figured out using [tiktoken](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_count_tokens_with_tiktoken.ipynb) and some algebra:
+The number of chunks needed can be figured out using [tiktoken](https://github.com/openai/openai-cookbook/blob/main/examples/How_to_count_tokens_with_tiktoken.ipynb) (tiktoken is the library OpenAI uses to compute the base pair embeddings (BPE) for sentences by converting words into indices) and some algebra:

 ```python
 system_message = {"role": "system", "content": GET_DOCUMENT_FACTS_SYSTEM}